-Rifle Garfield County Airport lands FFA grant
+Rifle Garfield County Airport lands FAA grant

 The Rifle Garfield County Airport is slated to use a $59,000 grant offered by the Federal Aviation Administration for operations, a Friday news release states.